tiepenatti/edx-google-ai-tensorflow/.github/custom-instructions.md

 - Use destructuring for props
 - Prefer composition over inheritance
 - Add .scss file along component for component specific styles.
 Use general scss for common / reusable styles
+- Do not hardcode styles on tsx.
+Add a generic class in /styles/*.scss or if specific to component add or create new Component.module.scss

 ### Typescript
 - Use TypeScript with strict type checking